-By the 1800s tea had already become the nation's favourite drink, but there's a much darker side to the story.
+By the 1800s tea had already become the nation's favourite drink, but it started off as an extreme luxury.

 Tea could only be obtained from China.
 It was an expensive luxury in Europe in the 1600s.
 The huge scale of East India Company trade during the 1700s introduced more people to tea-drinking.
 By the 1800s tea was the favourite drink of the British people.